Estes Park & Big Thompson River Fishing Report

 Mary’s Lake and Lake Estes:

 Mary's Lake is fishing well.
-Where the water comes into Lake Estes is mostly ice free now and large numbers of fish are moving up out of the lake.
-Lake Estes has some open water but fishing is slow.
-Sow bugs, CDC Pheasant Tail, pink worm patterns, Perdigons, Mole Flies, No Mercy Midge and Rs2s will work well.
+Fish deep over near the tube.
+The flow into Lake Estes is 99 cfs and large numbers of fish are moving up out of the lake.
+Lake Estes is fishing is really picking up.
+Sow bugs, Mini Leeches, Egg patterns, CDC Pheasant Tail, pink worm patterns, Perdigons, Mole Flies, No Mercy Midge and Rs2s will work well.

 Rocky Mountain National Park:

 The water in Rocky Mountain National Park is starting to thaw out in the lower elevations.
-Fishing is still slow but not impossible in Moraine park and Horseshoe park.
-The high country lake are all frozen.
+Moraine park and Horseshoe park are ice free now and fishing midday is good.
+Water has started coming up nicely.
+The high country lakes are all still frozen.